garfix/indra/README.md

 A user may request an "undo" of one or more commits.
 At that point the library will create a new commit, an "undo commit", that consists of a combination of the requested commits, in reversed order.

+## Read more

+More information about the use of the library and the structures used can be found in the [wiki](https://github.com/garfix/indra/wiki).